Archive for March, 2008

 Medical mavericks

 Last night I watched the first episode of the BBC miniseries “Medical mavericks” (photo credit).
-It tells the story of important breakthroughs in medical history by focusing on doctors and scientists that used themselves as guinea pigs.
-Read more »
+It tells the story of important breakthroughs in medical history by focusing on doctors and scientists that used themselves as guinea pigs. « Read the rest of this entry »